Who needs a 25-year term life insurance policy?

 Why should you consider a 25-year life insurance policy?

-A 25-year life insurance policy covers you for a quarter of a century.
+A 25-year term life insurance policy covers you for a quarter of a century.
 If you apply for a 25-year term life insurance policy when you get married, for example, that policy will help protect your partner until your silver wedding anniversary.
 If you apply for a 25-year policy when you start your family, your life insurance could help protect your children until they graduate from college.
 If you take out a 25-year term life plan the day you and your partner buy your first home, your 25-year life insurance policy will help ensure that your partner can continue to make mortgage payments even in a worst-case scenario.

 Many people look for term life insurance policies that provide affordable coverage and protection until they hit a major life milestone — until they retire, for example, or until their children leave the nest.
 If you just took out a 30-year mortgage on a house, a 30-year life insurance policy might be better for you and your family.
 If you’ve got the financial resources to retire early, you may only want a 15-year life insurance policy (although some early retirees choose to keep a life insurance policy active, especially if they have young kids).